The Southern Indiana Weather Spotter's Reference

 The Solar Sunspot Cycle Plot

-We are entering Sunspot Cycle #25 after completing Cycle 24, a noticeably weak one, during the latter half of 2020.
-Out last cycle had substantially fewer sunspots, solar flares, and coronal mass ejections than others.
-While Cycle 25 may also end up being a weak one, some scientists are predicting that it could be one of the strongest on record.
-Solar Cycle 25 may have a slow start but is anticipated to peak with solar maximum occurring between 2023 and 2026, during which we will hopefully enjoy tremendous performance on the HF bands.
+Sunspot Cycle #25 is in progress following Cycle 24, a noticeably weak one, during the latter half of 2020.
+The last cycle had substantially fewer sunspots, solar flares, and coronal mass ejections than others.
+Solar Cycle 25 had a slow start but is anticipated to peak with solar maximum occurring between 2023 and 2026, during which we will hopefully enjoy tremendous performance on the HF bands.

 The Latest Space Weather Forecast